-This Garlic Shrimp Scampi seems fancy but is actually an incredibly quick and simple meal.
-It’s made with perfectly pan-seared shrimp that’s simmered in a decadent sauce made with butter, garlic, white wine, lemon juice, and a couple of seasonings.
+This Lemon Garlic Shrimp Scampi recipe seems fancy but is actually an incredibly quick and simple dish.
+It’s made with perfectly pan-seared fresh shrimp that’s simmered in a decadent sauce made with butter, garlic, white wine, lemon juice, and a couple of seasonings.

-This incredible shrimp takes just 10 minutes to make and is delicious on its own, with a side of crust bread, or mixed into pasta or rice.
+This is the best shrimp scampi recipe for beginners because it’s so simple and easy.
+Even if you’re trying this delicious dish for the first time, it takes just 10 minutes to prepare and 10 minutes to cook!
+It is delicious on its own, with a side of crust bread, or mixed into pasta or rice.

 First, We Prep!

-First, prep all of your ingredients.
+First, prep all of your ingredients for the garlic butter shrimp scampi.
 This recipe moves quickly…I’m talking 10 minutes from start to finish.
 It’s better to have everything at the ready because the last thing we want is burnt shrimp before you have the chance to add the rest of the ingredients.

-Start by mincing the garlic, squeezing the lemon juice, selecting your white wine (I recommend a dry one), grab your butter, olive oil, salt, and pepper out, and get ready to get cooking!
+Start creating your lemon garlic sauce by mincing the garlic, squeezing the lemon juice and also selecting your white wine (I recommend a dry one).
+Then grab your butter, olive oil, salt, pepper, and get ready to get cooking!

-Drizzle olive oil into the skillet and add the four tablespoons of unsalted butter.
-Allow the butter to melt, then add in the minced garlic.
+Drizzle olive oil into your large skillet and add the four tablespoons of unsalted butter.
+Melt butter, then add in the minced garlic.
 Let the garlic cook for 90 seconds or until it’s browned and fragrant.

-Next, add all of the shrimp into the pan, but avoid over-crowding.
+Next, add all of the jumbo shrimp into the flavorful sauce, but avoid overcrowding.
 If you have too much for the size of pan you’re using, then cook the shrimp in batches for perfect Garlic Shrimp Scampi.
 Overcrowding equals uneven cooking and mushy shrimp…and we definitely don’t want that.

 Season the shrimp with salt and pepper, then cook it for 90 seconds on the first side.
 Next, flip the shrimp over and deglaze the skillet with the white wine and lemon juice.
 Stir a little bit in order to help the sauce incorporate.
-Then continue cooking the Garlic Shrimp Scampi for another minute or two.
+Then continue cooking the Garlic Shrimp Scampi for another 1-2 minutes.

 Serve Your Garlic Shrimp Scampi

 Up next is serving time!
 Pull the skillet off of the grill and let it sit for a few minutes so the shrimp can cool off slightly.
-Next, add a sprinkle of red pepper flakes to the Garlic Shrimp Scampi skillet because a little spice never hurt anyone.
-Finish it off with a layer of freshly chopped parsley.
+Next, add a sprinkle of red pepper flakes to the Garlic Shrimp Scampi, because a little spice never hurt anyone.
+Finish it off with a layer of fresh parsley.

-Now, you can totally stop there and dig right into your Garlic Shrimp Scampi.
-But there are also plenty of ways you can serve it to bulk your meal up a bit.
+Now, you can totally stop there and dig right into your Garlic Shrimp Scampi, but there are also plenty of ways you can bulk your meal up a bit.
 I love to serve it with a chunk of crusty bread to soak up the garlic butter sauce, piled over a bed of rice, mixed into buttered noodles, or with a side of roasted veggies.
+If you love garlic bread as much as I do, you’ll love these savory garlic-and-carb combinations.

 This Garlic Shrimp Scampi is insanely versatile…and delicious no matter how you choose to serve it!